Malik Dime

-Pape Malik Dime (born October 6, 1992) is a Senegalese professional basketball player for Parma Basket of the VTB United League.
+Pape Malick Dime (born 6 October 1992) is a Senegalese professional basketball player who last played for the Dewa United Banten of the Indonesian Basketball League (IBL).
 He played college basketball for Indian Hills Community College and Washington Huskies.
 Dime entered the 2017 NBA draft, but was not selected in the draft's two rounds.

 College career

 Indian Hills

 Dime chose to play college basketball for Indian Hils college after finishing highschool at New Hope Christian Academy.
 As a sophomore, he averaged 10.8 points and 7.1 rebounds and 3.3 blocks per game in 30 games making 60.7 percent of his shots from the field.

 Washington

 At his junior season, he was transferred to Washington Huskies, where he stayed for two seasons.
 During his tenure with the Huskies, he played along with players like Markelle Fultz, Matisse Thybulle, Marquese Chriss and Dejounte Murray.
 As a senior, Dime became the captain of the team and averaged 5.5 points, 5.4 rebounds and 2.4 blocks per game in 20 games.